-Best Christmas Light Displays and Home Holiday Decorations around Los Angeles
+Best Christmas Light Displays and Christmas Lights on Houses in Los Angeles

 When the lights start going up, then you know it's Christmas!
-And whether your holiday of choice is Christmas, Hanukkah, Winter Solstice, or Kwanzaa there is a timeless joy in taking a spin around the neighborhood holiday lights.
-The big flashy light displays that charge admission are thinner on the ground in 2020, but there is a particular magic to finding over-the-top lawn displays created by someone's (if thankfully not your) next-door neighbor.
-Even better is a whole street made up of nothing but this kind of neighbor, and a few of those extra special Christmas neighborhoods are rallying to keep the lights on in 2020.
-Also check out some of LA's professional and drive-thru holiday light displays, new for 2020!
+And whether your holiday of choice is Christmas, Hanukkah, Winter Solstice, or Kwanzaa there is a timeless joy in taking a spin around the neighborhood to look at the local Christmas lights on houses.
+The big flashy light displays are coming back after dimming a bit last year to discourage crowds, and there is always a special magic to finding over-the-top lawn displays created by someone's (if thankfully not your) next-door neighbor.
+Here we've rounded up the best Christmas lights on houses across the city, from famous displays like Candy Cane Lane to smaller neighborhoods that dazzle.

 If you visit, please respect the safety of the homeowners, many of whom are someone's grandparents!
 Please keep safe distances, wear masks, and don't touch any decorations.